 - 1. Include the uncertainties in the delivered data, with the level of detail dependent on the size of the uncertainty information.
-For example, these can be expressed per data value, per file, or at the data product level. - 2.
+For example, these can be expressed per data value, per file, or per data product. - 2.
 Provide pointers to the ancillary data products that are used for quality assessments, Cal/Val, uncertainty budget validation, uncertainty quantification, and uncertainty characterization. - 3.
-Implement quality flags and indicators consistent with the documentation discussed above (Item #3 in section 4.5.1).
+Provide quality and measurement state information in CF-compliant attributes [25]: flag\values, flag\masks, and flag\meanings [25] (Section 3.5).
+The choice of flag\values vs. flag\mask depends on the use case.
+The flag\values and flag\masks may or may not be used together.
+An example of a complex case in which they can both be used is illustrated in [25], Section 1.7, example 3.5.
+In all cases, flag\meanings is used in conjunction with either flag\masks or flag\values.

-Ensure compliance with metadata standards related to data quality - International Organization for Standardization (ISO) 19157 [56], CF Conventions [22] including those for flags and indicators, ACDD [57], and ISO 8601 [51] [52].
-Plan on using an automated compliance checker.
+Consider compliance with metadata standards related to data quality - International Organization for Standardization (ISO) 19157 [60], CF Conventions [25] including those for flags and indicators, ACDD [61], and ISO 8601 [55] [56].
+Plan on using an automated compliance checker (Section 6.2).

-Global Attributes 4.6
+4.6 Global Attributes

 Global attributes (i.e., those that apply to an entire file rather than to a particular group or variable) improve data discoverability, documentation, and usability.
-Descriptions of the recommended global attributes, according to CF, Attribute Conventions for Data Discovery (ACDD) [57], and other conventions, can be found in Appendix D.
+Descriptions of the recommended global attributes, according to CF, Attribute Conventions for Data Discovery (ACDD) [61], and other conventions, can be found in Appendix D.